• Skip to primary navigation

 • Home

-As part of my sister’s 1950s kitchen makeover, we updated her linoleum with a peel and stick kitchen floor applied right on top of it.
+As part of my sister’s 1950s kitchen makeover, we updated her linoleum with FloorPops peel and stick tiles applied right on top of it.
+We were a bit nervous to install Floor Pops in a kitchen, but it all worked out, and I’m happy to share my FloorPops review with you!

-Also, I’m not going to give you a step-by-step of installation for these floor tiles because the instructions that come with them are great.
+Also, I’m not going to give you a step-by-step of installation for these sticky vinyl tiles because the instructions that come with them are great.
 I will share tips that we learned, which helped us along the way.

 This post contains affiliate links.
 Read my full disclosure policy for more information.

-Before Installation: How to Prepare a Floor for Peel and Stick Tile
+How to Prep Floor for Peel and Stick Tile

 Before we even stuck one tile in place, my sister had to do some dirty work.